eosio-eps/EEPs/EEPS/eep-7.md

 Example data structures of each are listed below.

-###### `type: 'action'` (a single contract action)
+###### `req`, `type: 'action'`

-The most basic form of a signing request is to pass a single contract action and the data to include when creating a signature.
+The most basic form of a signing request is to pass a single action and the data to include when creating a signature.
 In simple terms this data can be illustrated as:

 ```
 [